dmbarbour/wikilon/docs/ApplicationModel.md

 * *hidden* definitions may be *deleted* if they have no clients

 Each declaration gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 Compression can be achieved by introducing new hidden, frozen words for common substructures - i.e. dictionary compression.

-## Application Security

-(TODO!)

-Security models for AO dictionaries will likely be at the dictionary granularity.
-At the moment, we'll just borrow REST security models.